lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 .. note::

-    Notice that we also apply the :ref:`unique identifiers <Adding_Unique_Identifiers>` function here to generate randomized census IDs for the rows of the data.
+    Notice that the :ref:`unique identifiers <Adding_Unique_Identifiers>` function was also applied on the dataframe to generate randomized census IDs for the rows of the data.

 Explanation
 ^^^^^^^^^^^^^